segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 #### Calling reset

 Check to see if you changed how you call `analytics.reset()`.
-This clears the old user identity information, and generates a new `anonymousId` each time you call it.
+This utility method clears the old user identity information, and generates a new `anonymousId` each time you call it.
 This creates a user that Segment cannot resolve with an existing user until they are further identified.

 #### Overwriting an existing identity

 Segment's analytics libraries include methods that allow you to overwrite both the `userId` (using `identify(xxx)`) and `anonymousId` (using `analytics.user().anonymousId(xxx)`).
 Using these methods on a user whose tracking information already includes an ID can cause the user to be counted more than once.

 If you find you need to use one of these overwrite methods, you should check to make sure that the field you are changing is `null` first.
-This ensures that you don't lose the original tracked identity.
+If the field is _not_ null, you probably don't want to overwrite it and lose the user's original tracked identity.

 #### Cross-domain issues